-The basic plan is Bluehost's cheapest plan, so as you would expect of a cheap plan, it comes with the least resources.
-I mean, a single website, 50 GB of storage and 25 subdomains aren't exactly mind-blowing stats.
+The basic plan is Bluehost's cheapest plan, and as you would expect of a cheap plan, it comes with the least amount of resources.
+I mean, a single website, 50 GB of storage, and 25 subdomains aren't exactly mind-blowing stats.
 The Plus plan, on the other hand, is a step up from the basic nature of the basic plan.
-Through to its name, the Plus plan has a few pluses like unlimited websites and unlimited storage.
+True to its name, the Plus plan has a few pluses like unlimited websites and unlimited storage.

 Or you could choose to live dangerously.
 It is totally up to you.

 The number one difference between the Choice-Plus and Pro plan is that websites on the Pro plan are hosted on high-performance servers.
 This means that more resources are allocated to your account.
-High-performance servers have 80% fewer accounts per server than regular hosting plans, so that means more resources (ram, CPU, disk usage, etc) for your site.
+High-performance servers have 80% fewer accounts per server than regular hosting plans, so that means more resources (RAM, CPU, storage, etc) for your site.
 Basically, with the Pro plan, you're getting better speed, more power, and generally improved performance.